 Research in the lab focuses on plant ecological and evolutionary responses to environmental disturbance and variation.
 Core interests include forest and grassland responses to climate change, fire and drought.

-Effects of increasing rainfall variability on grasslands
+Effects of increasing rainfall variability and invasive plants on grasslands

 Using observational and experimental studies to understand the population-level effects severe climatic events on California annual grasslands.
 With Susan Harrison, we are using rain addition and exclusion experiments at McLaughlin UC Natural Reserve (photo shows Marina building a rain-exclosure shelter) to study demographic responses of several forb species to the combination of water availability and invasive grass competition.